 Figure Legends

+A B C

-Figure 1 Axial head magnetic resonance imaging of idiopathic normal pressure hydrocephalus.
+Figure 1 head magnetic resonance imagines.
+A: Axial head magnetic resonance imaging of idiopathic normal pressure hydrocephalus.
 Evans Index (EI) = maximum width of the frontal horns of the lateral ventricles/maximal internal diameter of the skull at the same level (A/B).
-EI > 0.3 is a significant finding suggestive of idiopathic normal pressure hydrocephalus.

-Figure 2 Coronal head magnetic resonance imaging of idiopathic normal pressure hydrocephalus.
-This image shows narrowing of the fornix region (white oval) and widening of the bilateral sylvian fissures (white arrows).

-Figure 3 Coronal magnetic resonance imaging at the anterior commissure perpendicular to the line connecting the anterior and posterior commissures.
+EI > 0.3 is a significant finding suggestive of idiopathic normal pressure hydrocephalus; B: Coronal head magnetic resonance imaging of idiopathic normal pressure hydrocephalus.
+This image shows narrowing of the fornix region (white oval) and widening of the bilateral sylvian fissures (white arrows); C: Coronal magnetic resonance imaging at the anterior commissure perpendicular to the line connecting the anterior and posterior commissures.
 Z-Evans Index (zEI) = width of the frontal horn of the lateral ventricle/median intracranial diameter (B/A).
 Brain/ventricle ratio (BVR) = intracranial width immediately above the lateral ventricles/anterior horn width of the lateral ventricles (C/B).
 Scores of zEI > 0.42 and BVR < 1.0 are significant findings suggestive of idiopathic normal pressure hydrocephalus.